-At UC Hastings Law, three dedicated professors— Angie Gius, Stephen Tollafield, and Teresa Wall-Cyb—bring nearly five decades of experience to the classroom in their Legal Research and Writing (LRW) courses.
+At UC Law SF, three dedicated professors— Angie Gius, Stephen Tollafield, and Teresa Wall-Cyb—bring nearly five decades of experience to the classroom in their Legal Research and Writing (LRW) courses.

 The three full-time faculty members collaborate with and support a larger team of devoted and knowledgable adjunct instructors.
-Together, they ensure that UC Hastings students have the writing and oral advocacy skills to excel in the classroom and in practice and to serve their clients and the public.
+Together, they ensure that UC Law SF students have the writing and oral advocacy skills to excel in the classroom and in practice and to serve their clients and the public.

 “It’s difficult to overstate how important these courses are for law students,” Director of LRW and Moot Court Stephen Tollafield said.
 “These are the most essential skills lawyers need to effectively represent and advise clients.”

 After graduating from UC Law SF in 2002, Tollafield worked as a disability rights advocate and later as staff attorney with the U.S. Court of Appeals for the Ninth Circuit.
 In 2008, he started sharing his passion for writing with law students as director of the LRW program.
 “I love good writing, and I hope to pass those instincts and love of storytelling on to students so they can be better advocates for their clients,” he said.

 The first-year J.D. curriculum includes two courses – Legal Research and Writing (LRW) I and II – for a total of six units of writing instruction.
 In these courses, students go from objectively analyzing simple legal questions to taking positions on complex matters, including active cases before the U.S. Supreme Court.
 By year’s end, each student has written multiple memos and a lengthy brief on a variety of state and federal legal disputes.
 Each student also presents an oral argument to a live panel of volunteer judges.